KaanKayali/Clipping-algorithm/README.md

 When this is done, we get back a triangle with new points, which we can use to replace the original triangle when drawing the triangles.
 Following my recommendation, we have two lists.
 The first list contains all the triads as a struct, array or separate list with the 3 dots.
 The second list is filled with each triangle that has gone through the clipping process.
 So at the end of all the calculations of each triangle, the second list contains all the triangles that are now on the image.

+But there is still a problem.
+Each triangle has 3 points with different IDs.
+The points are always addressed by their IDs.
+So what if it is not exactly point 1 and point 2 that are out, but the point with ID 0?
+You would have to check whether the points can be clipped individually for each scenario.
+This is very cumbersome, but can be easily avoided by not enumerating a simple integer when a vertex is inside or outside.
+They can also be scalable arrays or lists in which the points themselves are added.
+Then the number of points inside or outside is the length of the arrays or lists.
+When clipping, you simply use the points from these arrays and lists and not from the original arrays or lists.
+For example, you can first cache the `insidePoints` and `outsidePoints` arrays.
+Then add the point with the ID 2 into `insidePoints` as a whole and the other two outside points with the IDs 0 and 1 into `outsidePoints`.
+Now you have assigned exactly the points that are inside and outside and you no longer have to work with the IDs but can calculate more easily with the values directly from `insidePoints` and `outsidePoints`.
+This is also how it was solved in my example script.

 ## Linear interpolation
 To calculate the vertex on the edge we should have both of the connecting points inside and outside the border.
-The point on the edge already has either the x or the y value, based on the border it lies on.
+The point on the edge already has either the `x` or the `y` value, based on the border it lies on.
-For example, if it is at the right or left edge, the x component is either the screen width or 0 (assuming the origin 0/0 is at the top or bottom right).
+For example, if it is at the right or left edge, the `x` component is either the screen width or 0 (assuming the origin 0/0 is at the top or bottom right).
 The line connecting the first two points is similar to the line that would connect the new points.
 A simple equation can therefore be created using similarity.
-The horizontal length of the two points can be calculated using the x values of the inner and outer points.
-Do the same with the y values for the vertical length.
-Now we can do the same with the same point on the inside and the point on the edge, where we only know either the x or the y value.
+The horizontal length of the two points can be calculated using the `x` values of the inner and outer points.
+Do the same with the `y` values for the vertical length.
+Now we can do the same with the same point on the inside and the point on the edge, where we only know either the `x` or the `y` value.
 In this case, the value is the width of the screen, since we are working with the right edge in this example.
-However, as we do not know the y value, it is the only value that is unknown and the variable remains.<br />
+However, as we do not know the `y` value, it is the only value that is unknown and the variable remains.<br />
 <img height="200px" src="/images/screenshot13.png"/> <br />
 <br />
 In vertical examples the new vertex is either 0 or the value of the screen height.
 So in clipping the other variable is the value to calculate in every case.<br />